programmer-dream/whmcs_api/README.md

 `https://auth.educationhost.co.uk/williams_app.sql`

 - change the /config.sql file to update the app to point to the above database
-- npm pull the app to get the changes
-- ps -aux | grep node and Kill the node process
-- Start the application back up through cPanel
+- Restart the application back up through cPanel

 ## variables for a new client